-- You can't add to a stack that already has 4 cards in it. - You can't stack unique cards with different names unless they represent the same unit.
-(See Different Versions with Different Names, p.10.)

-- You can't have two copies of the same version in a stack. - Adding a new version of a unique unit to the top or beneath a stack costs 1 build point in addition to other costs.
+- You can't stack cards that aren't unique. - You can't add to a stack that already has 4 cards in it. - You can't stack unique cards with different names unless they represent the same unit.
+(See Different Versions with Different Names, p.4.) - You can't have two copies of the same version in a stack. - Adding a new version of a unique unit to the top or beneath a stack costs 1 build point in addition to other costs.